 However, there are more severe occurrences of a hernia that can require an emergency operation.
 Absent this surgery, the patient’s life can be in danger or they can be risking long-term damage to their health.
 These procedures are extensive and can result in a long hospital stay and physical therapy after the surgery.
 Some of the more dangerous types of hernias are strangulated and incarcerated hernias.
 Here is some information about each of these two types of hernias, including the risks, dangers and necessary treatment.

-To state this simply at the outset before we examine each of the two types of hernias: An incarcerated hernia is a condition that occurs before a hernia becomes strangulated.
+“If the contents of the hernia are not able to be reduced, the hernia is considered incarcerated.
+A strangulated hernia occurs when the hernia contents are ischemic due to a compromised blood supply.”
+NCBI To state this simply at the outset before we examine each of the two types of hernias: An incarcerated hernia is a condition that occurs before a hernia becomes strangulated.
 When the condition has progressed to a strangulated hernia, it is the most serious type of hernia and requires emergency intervention to save the patient’s life.
 In other words, before you have a strangulated hernia, you are likely to have an incarcerated hernia.
 Left untreated, the incarcerated hernia can become strangulated.

 What Is an Incarcerated Hernia?

 - An incarcerated hernia is exactly what its name implies.
-When you hear the work incarcerated, you think of something that is either locked up or stuck.
+When you hear the word incarcerated, you think of something that is either locked up or stuck.
 That is exactly what can happen with a hernia.

 - Simply stated, an incarcerated hernia occurs because a part of the intestine or whatever other protrusion in causing the hernia becomes trapped in the sack of the hernia.